PrestaShop/prestashop-specs/back-office/wishlist.md

 ## Feature 1: Add to favorites

 ### US 1: Add a product to a favorites list
-##### As a logged-in user, I can add a product to my favourites from the product sheet or any other navigation page with product blocks in a favourites list
+##### As a logged-in user, I can add a product to my favorites from the product sheet or any other navigation page with product blocks in a favorites list
 Several cases:
 - Connected users
 - Non logged-in users